Tacos Dorados (Deep Fried Tacos)

 • Fold the filled tortilla into a half-moon.
 Or you can also roll them to make taquitos.

-• Heat a good amount of oil on a frying pan and fry tacos until golden and crispy, use a spatula to press down the edges while frying, to prevent tacos from opening.
+• Heat about 1 ½ inches of oil on a frying pan and fry tacos until golden and crispy.
+Use a spatula to press down the edges while frying, to prevent tacos from opening.

 • Remove tacos and place them onto a plate with paper towels to absorb excess oil.